danmt/realtime-form/README.md

 ### 2: State stream

 By using the scan operator we can take every emission of an observable, keep an internal state that gets updated by the return of its callback.
-With a reducer function that takes a state and action, and returns a state in a inmutable way we can have a stream of the current state in a safer way.
+With a reducer function that takes a state and action, and returns a state in an inmutable way we can have a stream of the current state in a safer way.

 I created a reducer that looks like this: